 The Deo Tibba Trek is a good option for lesser-experienced trekkers, as it is not too hard but still spectacular.
 It’s accessible from Manali, and takes a bit less than a week.
 On the way, trekkers will encounter the lush alpine landscape and oak and deodar forests, as well as pretty waterfalls and lakes, with a highlight being Chandratal Lake.
 The goal is to reach Deo Tibba Base Camp; the mountain is the second-highest in Himachal Pradesh, at 6,001 metres.

-Talle Valley Trek, Arunachal Pradesh
+5. Talle Valley Trek, Arunachal Pradesh

 Arunachal Pradesh is as far northeast as you can go in India.
 The state borders Bhutan to its west, China to its north, Myanmar to its east, and other northeastern Indian states to its south.
 It has been relatively inaccessible for a long time as it’s necessary for both Indians and foreigners to get a special permit to travel there.
 It’s India’s least-visited state, but that means adventurous travellers will be rewarded.

-The trek is not at such a high altitude (the highest point being around 2,400 metres), and is full of subtropical rainforest, making it significantly different from some of the other Himalayan treks that have made this list.
+The trek is not at such a high altitude (the highest point being around 2,400m), and is full of subtropical rainforest, making it significantly different from some of the other Himalayan treks that have made this list.
 It’s not an easy trek, as the trails are often steep, slippery, and the weather wet and humid.
 But for trekkers seeking an uncommon Himalayan experience, the Talle Valley should be on their radar.